-\begin{remark} The exponential factor $2^d$ appearing in the conditions and theses of the theorem are artifacts of the scaling of the weights of the generative network.
-For example, the output $G(x)$ of the network scales like $\|x\|_2/2^{d/2}$ (see for example Proposition \ref{prop:concGandTheta}).
-Choosing the weights of the network to be $\{ 2 \, W_i \}_{i \in [d]}$ would remove the $2^d$ factors in the above theorem. \end{remark}
+\begin{remark} As for Theorem \ref{thm:mainCS_det}, the exponential factors $2^d$ are artifacts of the scaling of the weights of the network.
+Had the entries of $W_i$ been drawn from $\mathcal{N}(0, 2/n_i)$ the $2^d$ factors would not be present. \end{remark}

 \begin{remark} Notice that $4 k \log( {e n}/{(k+1)} \big) \leq 4 k {\log(n)}/{\log(2)}$ for every $n \geq 2$.
 Thus if for every $i = 1, \dots, d$, it holds that

 the conclusions of the theorem hold with nontrivial probability bounds.
 In Appendix \ref{appx:example} we provide an example of a generative network $G$ with \textit{contractive} layers satisfying both \eqref{eq:expansivity} and \eqref{eq:addAssmp}. \end{remark}